bbatsov/batsov.com/_posts/2022-01-20-bad-ruby-hash-value-omission.md

 - Code Style
 ---

-Ruby 3.1 was recently released and it features one major syntax addition - you can now omit values in hash literals and keyword arguments in certain cases.
-The [release notes](https://www.ruby-lang.org/en/news/2021/12/25/ruby-3-1-0-released/) give the following examples:
+Ruby 3.1 was recently released and it features one major syntax addition - you can now omit values in hash literals and keyword arguments in certain cases.[^1] The [release notes](https://www.ruby-lang.org/en/news/2021/12/25/ruby-3-1-0-released/) give the following examples:

 - `{x:, y:}` is syntax sugar for `{x: x, y: y}`.
 - `foo(x:, y:)` is syntax sugar for `foo(x: x, y: y)`.